emojicode/emojicode.github.io/src/reference/types.md

 *Casting* is a way to determine whether a value is of a given type and to treat the value as this type of value.

-Type casting is implemented with the 🔲 statment:
+Type casting is implemented with the 🔲 statement:

 ```
 🔲 something type